RasoulUnlimited/PromptParto/README.md

 ```

 `npm run lint` checks all JavaScript files under `js/` using ESLint.
 The `test` script currently prints a placeholder message.
+`npm run lint` checks all JavaScript files under `js/` using ESLint and all CSS files with Stylelint.
+`npm test` runs the Jest test suite found in the `tests/` directory.